antonhornquist/monorepo1/README.md

 A specific Bazel target and its [direct and transient dependencies](https://bazel.build/concepts/dependencies) are built using `bazel build //path/to:build_target`.
 Similarly, a specific test is run using `bazel test //path/to:test_target`.
 Running a test implies also building all its direct and transient dependencies.

-Regardless of how it is invoked Bazel will only rebuild target or tests not already cached.
+Regardless of how it is invoked Bazel will only rebuild targets and tests not already cached.
 Only changed targets and dependencies are rebuilt.
+This speeds up builds considerably and is a base requirement for growing the monorepo which providing quick build and test feedback time.

 ### Building all (updated) targets